EthanCabbage/boardgamegeek-app/README.md

 # bgg-app
-Desktop application for boardgamegeek.com created with Electron
+A desktop application for [boardgamegeek.com](http://www.boardgamegeek.com) created with Electron